Chapter 11 The Case of the Ingenious A: Tayloe’s House

 In a January 23, 1799, letter, the General notified John Tayloe that the Senate confirmed his nomination to be one of two majors in the dragoons in the Provisional Army that President Adams asked the General to raise to deter French aggression.
 He also recalled that in late 1797, Tayloe had expressed interest in buying "Jack Asses when I shd be disposed to part with any."
 The General offered him "three for $800, and one for $300."
 He added that "Ready money would be very convenient to me, as my buildings in the City call for it...."
 In his reply sent on February 10, Tayloe worried that becoming an officer would force him to vacate his seat in the Virginia senate.
 He added that "respecting the Jack," his father-in-law gave him "a very fine one—consequently my wants on that head [are] supplied—Beside this—I am anxious to appropriate every shilling I can raise—towards the improvements I contemplate putting up in the F. City.”

 The General replied promptly and assured him that he need not accept the commission until the war actually started.
 He didn't mention their houses, or Thornton who had just spent two nights at Mount Vernon.
 Their exchange of letters suggests that the General was unaware that Tayloe also faced the burden of financing a house.
 That in turn suggests that Tayloe had just put his mind to solving that problem.
 In their last exchange of letters in the summer of 1798, neither had mentioned their houses.
-Indeed, since he bought the lot 8 in 1797, Tayloe had diversified his fame by, “with an infinity of fatigue,” becoming a senator in the Virginia legislature.
-That, he thought, destined him for a seat in congress.
-But he would not run in the upcoming April 1799 election.
+Indeed, since he bought the lot 8 in Square 170, Tayloe had diversified his fame by, “with an infinity of fatigue,” becoming a senator in the Virginia legislature.
+That would keep him in Richmond for much of the winter and he would have no need for a federal city house.
+However, he thought he was destined for a seat in congress.
 He intimated to the General that he would run in 1801 and that meant he did not need a house in the federal city until December 1801.(1)

 132. 18th century dragoon

-However, Tayloe wasn’t in the city.
-Plus, there was something fishy in the way Carroll, and also Law, got plans from Thornton.
+The entry also shows that Thornton’s talent for design was recognized and coveted by other gentleman.
+However, there was something fishy in his friendly services for Carroll and also for Law for whom he had designed a stables two weeks earlier.
 Both may have had an ulterior motive to make the process very easy.
 Through her nephew William Cranch, who was then Law's lawyer, Carroll and Law learned that Mrs. Adams had doubts about moving into the President's house.
 She feared the building would be too green.
 Law wrote the letter already quoted that described the house and that wound up in the Adams family's papers.
 Cranch thought Carroll's country style mansion better suited and Carroll sent a letter to Cranch describing his house, and Cranch sent it to his aunt.
 If the First Family needed a house, having Commissioner Thornton on their side could do neither Law nor Carroll any harm.
 And asking him for designs was a timely form of flattery.
 Coincidentally, through Notley Young, another member of the Carroll clan, Bishop John Carroll asked Thornton to submit a design for a new cathedral in Baltimore.
 Then the First Lady decided to not come to the city at all.
 Both Law and Carroll continued to build houses in a vain effort to profit off their many building lots in the city.
 Other men, including Hoban, designed their houses.
 There is no evidence that they again asked Thornton for building plans.
 Latrobe designed the cathedral in Baltimore.(4)

 139A.
 What had been built under Lovering was later added to throughout the 19th century.
 The porch and back buildings were not his design.
 The secular steeple was likely within the $12,000 budget for the project.